pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 ### <a id="edge-nodes"></a>Step 1: Plan and Provision Additional NSX Edge Nodes for Each Multi-T0 Router

 Multi-T0 requires a minimum of four NSX Edge Nodes: Configure two nodes per T0.
-Use the T0 attached to the TKGI management plane as the Shared Tier-0 router that connects all T0 routers.
+Use the T0 attached to the {{ vars.product_short }} management plane as the Shared Tier-0 router that connects all T0 routers.
 In addition, deploy an additional T0 router for each tenant you want to isolate.

   <img src="images/nsxt/mt0/mt0-02.png" alt="Multi-T0 Router">